MFTabriz/slabcc/docs/manual.rst

 Test set
 --------

-You can download a complete test set including input files, input parameters, and expected output `here <https://doi.org/10.5281/zenodo.1323558>`__!
+You can download a complete test set, including input files, input parameters, and expected output, `here <https://doi.org/10.5281/zenodo.1323558>`__!
 You can also run the regression tests and verify their results with ``make test``.
 You'll need `numdiff <https://www.nongnu.org/numdiff/>`__ for these tests.

 =======================